trym-b/Cmake-cpp-samples/README.md

 # Cmake-cpp-samples

-A few samples of the use of CMake
+CMake-basic-example contains an example of basic usage of CMake

+CMake-create-shared-library shows you how to create a very simple basic library